Jesse Frederick: Work with other TV producers

 During his years co-writing with Bennett Salvay, Frederick occasionally received work with other TV producers.
 In 1986, he and Salvay wrote the theme song to the short-lived CBS sitcom Better Days, a Lorimar series from producers Jeff Freilich, Stuart Sheslow and Arthur Silver.
 The Better Days title track has the distinction of being the first TV theme written by the two that Frederick performed vocals on (predating his performance of "Everywhere You Look" on Full House).
 Later, they wrote a more saccharine-tinged theme for the just-as-short-lived spring 1988 ABC comedy Family Man (no relation to the similarly titled Miller-Boyett series of two years later), which Frederick also performed.

 Also in 1988, due to their primary employment on sitcoms produced by Lorimar, Frederick and Salvay scored selected episodes of CBS' Falcon Crest, a dramatic Lorimar production.

 In 1992, Frederick and Salvay were asked by Full House creator Jeff Franklin to handle scoring duties, with Gary Boren, on his new ABC sitcom Hangin' With Mr. Cooper.
 The series was produced by Franklin and Lorimar Television (later Warner Bros.
 Television from seasons two through five), but not by Miller-Boyett Productions during any point in its run.
 Frederick and Salvay handled scene scoring during the first season only.
 Over a year after their departure, Bickley-Warren Productions became a co-producer of Cooper.

 Personal life

 He is married to his wife, Holly.
-Together, they have two grown sons, Kieran and Nikolas.
+Together, they have two sons, Kieran and Nikolas.